LouisPetrik/cheatsheet/webassembly/wat.md

 ### Running it in the browser

-All you have to do, is to write the following JavaScript code and use it in the browser, so embed it in your HTML or you the <script src="">.
+All you have to do, is to write the following JavaScript code and use it in the browser, so embed it in your HTML or you the <script src=""></script>.

 ```javascript
 fetch('add.wasm')